ESG: The social factor

 How we can assist

 ESG has evolved far beyond being a business accessory or add-on.
 Gradually, it has morphed into a mandatory practice for investors all over the world.
-This is partly due to the Covid-19 pandemic, social unrest and calls for social equity and media coverage of climate injustice and environmental problems.
-Professional asset managers are well-aware of the increasing demand for ESG compliance, which comes with a cost, financial- and timewise.
+This is partly due to the COVID-19 pandemic, social unrest, calls for social equity and media coverage of climate injustice and environmental problems.
+Professional asset managers are well-aware of the increasing demand for ESG compliance, which comes with a cost, both financial and timewise.

-As a global financial services provider, Bolder guides and assists its clients in their international business and investment activities, so they can effectively break the barriers in this present complex global marketplace.
+As a global financial services provider, Bolder guides and assists its clients in their international business and investment activities so they can effectively break barriers in this complex global marketplace.

 Let’s discuss ESG investing.
-Reach out to the nearest Bolder office.
+Reach out to us.